 One of the biggest questions I get asked is “How do you set up your daily writing workshop routine?”
 I always answer with “Stay consistent with your routine to help students anticipate the learning AND to ensure you cover everything you need in the time that you have.”
 Some teachers have a 60-minute writing block, some have a 45-minute block.
 Today lets look at what is a common routine for a 30-minute writing block.
 Now 30 minutes is a tight schedule for a writing or reading block so I recommend using an A/B schedule for your block.
 Now, this schedule can be daily, or it can be weekly.
 With writing, I always recommend a daily A/B schedule.

-So your A/B schedule would be on day A, you start with your mini-lesson.
-You do your whole group wiring workshop mini lesson for 10 minutes.
+So your A/B schedule would start on day A, and on that day you start with your mini-lesson.
+You do your whole group writing workshop mini lesson for 10 minutes.
 Then, you go into your status of the class for 5 minutes.
 This is where you will ask the students to tell you what they are going to do in writing time that day.
 While they are telling you this you will write down on a note what each student is doing.
 If they are struggling to come up with ideas on what to do in writing, then that gives you a great idea of who to go talk to right away.
 The last 15 minutes in your A-day then will be time for them to write independently, in small groups or centers.
 So your A-day will have the mini lesson for 10 minutes, the status of the class for 5, and then independent writing, small groups, and centers in writing for 15 minutes.

-When you come back for your B-day you’ll start the day with a share, so you’ll share what the kids did form yesterdays writing time.
-They’ll bring there notebooks for writing, or whatever pieces they’re working on, and they’ll share with a partner what they did and share with the whole class.
+When you come back for your B-day you’ll start the day with a share, so you’ll share what the kids did from yesterdays writing time.
+They’ll bring their notebooks for writing, or whatever pieces they’re working on, and they’ll share with a partner what they did and share with the whole class.
 You can do this for 10 minutes.
 Then review the skill you taught the day before for about 5 minutes.
 So you’ll go over the lesson from your A-day for about 5 minutes.
 And finally, give the kids about 15 minutes for independent writing on your B-day.
 You can also do some small group activity with them, guided reading, writing conferences, or some center activities.
 That’s your B-day, and then the next day you’ll start you A-day over again.

 A-day: Mini-lesson for 10 minutes, the status of the class for 5, independent writing for 15.